Coronavirus: Spain puts area near Barcelona in new lockdown | DW | 04.07.2020

 Read more: Spain introduces welfare benefits to curb growing poverty

-The move comes as Spain's tourism and hospitality sectors were hoping to attract last-minute visitors during the prime summer season.
+The new lockdown comes as Spain's tourism and hospitality sectors were hoping to attract last-minute visitors during the prime summer season.

 European holidaymakers have already begun traveling to the Mediterranean country after the bloc started easing border restrictions.